kinto-b/makepipe/cran-comments.md

 ## Resubmission
-This is a resubmission (thank you for taking the time to read my last submission).
+This is a re-submission.
 In this version I have:

-* Removed package name and all backticks from Description text.
+* Replaced installed test files with tempfiles so that the tests only write to the temporary directory

 ## Test environments
 * local R installation, R 4.1.0